English 4900 reflective response topics, spring 2019

 Format your response according to MLA guidelines for margins, spacing, name, date, etc., headers, etc. as outlined on my "simple stuff" page.
-Note that I will not accept reflective responses that have any errors in document formatting: responses submitted with any "simple stuff" errors in formatting will be returned to you ungraded, and you will have to fix the errors and resubmit your work to get credit for it.
+Note that I will not accept responses that have any errors in document formatting: responses submitted with any "simple stuff" errors in formatting will be returned to you ungraded, and you will have to fix the errors and resubmit your work to receive credit.

 Previous reflective response topicsno longer valid for submission.

-RR1) In class, Wednesday, January 11: In two or three paragraphs, describe your feelings about taking this capstone course: what are your fears, what expectations do you have for the class, what strengths of yours will be most essential to succeeding and thriving in the class?
+RR1) In class, Wednesday, January 9th: In two or three paragraphs, describe your initial feelings about taking this capstone course: what are your fears, what expectations do you have for the class, what strengths of yours will be most essential to succeeding and thriving in the class?

-RR2) Due in hard copy at the beginning of class, Wednesday, January 24: In separate paragraphs, describe the ups and downs you experienced in the process in arriving at your statement of topic and project prospectus.
+RR2) Due in D2L 5:30 p.m.
+Wednesday, January 23: In separate paragraphs, describe the ups and downs you have experienced in the process in arriving at your statement of topic and project prospectus.
 What challenges did you face in each, how did you address these challenges, and what is your outlook on your larger project (the paper) now?

 a) Now that you have completed the first full draft of your paper, evaluate your progress thus far: how confident do you feel about the quality of your paper?